boltops-tools/lono-docs/_docs/layering/variables.md

 * `base.rb` is always evaluated.
 * `dev.rb` or `prod.rb` is evaluated based on LONO_ENV.

-In this case, you want to define your common variables used for templates in the `base.rb`.
-Specific environment overrides can be defined in their respective `LONO_ENV` variables file.
-For example, let's say we're setting the min and max size of an autoscaling group.
-We could have something like this:
+The `base.rb` params are always used, and `prod.rb` provides overrides.
+We can use different autoscaling group min and max size for dev and prod like so.

-config/blueprints/demo/vars/base.rb:
+config/blueprints/demo/vars/base.rb

 ```ruby
 @min_size = 1
 @max_size = 1
 ```

-config/blueprints/demo/vars/prod.rb:
+config/blueprints/demo/vars/prod.rb

 ```ruby
 @min_size = 10
 @max_size = 20
 ```

-Lono will use the `@max_size = 20` variableeter value when launching the stack with `LONO_ENV=prod`.
+Lono will use the `@max_size = 20` variable value with `LONO_ENV=prod`.
 Lono will use `@max_size = 1` for all other `LONO_ENV` values.
 Example:

     LONO_ENV=dev  lono up demo # @max_size = 1
     LONO_ENV=prod lono up demo # @max_size = 20

-Remember variables can be used to affect templates at compile-time.
+Remember, variables affect templates at compile-time.
 Here's the lifecycle flow to see when the compile phase happens.

 <img src="/img/tutorial/lono-flowchart.png" alt="Stack Created" class="doc-photo lono-flowchart">